 Sample Workforce Representation – Diversity Dashboard: Diversity Scorecards and Dashboards help executives and managers analyze and track the impact of their diversity initiatives to mobilize the organization for strategic culture change.
 Diversity is not a program; it is a systemic process of organizational change that requires measurement for organizational improvement and success.

 Sample Employee Engagement Surveys: Conducting engagement surveys is a useful way to gather insight into what is important to your employees and what are the key drivers of engagement.
 They give employees a venue for open feedback.
 Knowing how the company measures areas such as employee satisfaction, management/leadership effectiveness, and working environment will give you tangible objectives for change.
 Feedback will give you valuable actionable data that you can implement for organizational growth.
 Here is an example of a short sample employee engagement survey and here is an example of a detailed sample employee engagement survey.
 Feel free to use these and customize for your needs.

-If your organization doesn’t already have an equity, diversity, and inclusion (ED&I) statement, it should.
-Like mission and vision statements, an ED&I statement provides a guiding principle for your company to aspire to.
-When you define your commitment to ED&I, it helps direct the company’s actions toward success.
-Learn why an ED&I statement is so important and how to develop one.
+If your organization doesn’t already have a diversity, equity, and inclusion (DEI) statement, it should.
+Like mission and vision statements, a DEI statement provides a guiding principle for your company to aspire to.
+When you define your commitment to DEI, it helps direct the company’s actions toward success.
+Learn why a DEI statement is so important and how to develop one.

 MassBio’s sister organization, MassBioEd’s mission is to build a sustainable life sciences workforce in the region through educational programs that engage and excite teachers, inspire and propel students, and illuminate the pathway from the classroom to careers.
 They play a key role in developing the next generation of life sciences workforce while providing professional development for the current workforce.
 We encourage you to directly support their mission.